apache/mesos/docs/gpu-support.md

 see [below](#external-dependencies) for more information.

 ### Minimal Setup Without Support for Docker Containers
-The commands below show a minimal example of bringing up a GPU capable Mesos cluster on `localhost` and executing a task on it.
+The commands below show a minimal example of bringing up a GPU-capable Mesos cluster on `localhost` and executing a task on it.
 The required agent flags are set as described above, and the `mesos-execute` command has been told to enable the `GPU_RESOURCES` framework